Blackburn Type I: Operational history

 The Type I was initially used in a mixed programme of demonstration flights and cross-country training flights, visiting Yorkshire towns, with him and the owner together.
 Typical of these flights were joyrides offered at Bridlington in August and September 1913.
 On one of these flights Harold Blackburn took nine-year-old Miss Isla Tudor up to a height of 6,000 feet.
 On another occasion the noise of the engine caused a horse pulling one of Messrs.
 Ouston's rullies [carts] to bolt, running over the cart driver.

 The Blackburn firm had its only air racing success with the Yorkshire-built Type I in a 100 mi (160 km) circuit via York, Doncaster, Sheffield, Barnsley and home to Leeds against the Lancastrian Avro 504 prototype for the Wars of the Roses trophy sponsored by the Yorkshire Evening News on 2 October 1913.
-The Type I was piloted by Harold Blackburn with Dr. Christie as passenger; the Avro 504 by F. P. Raynham with A.V.
-Roe as passenger.
+The Type I was piloted by Harold Blackburn with Dr. Christie as passenger; the Avro 504 by F. P. Raynham with A. V. Roe as passenger.

-29 March to 4 April 1914 was Sheffield Aviation Week, sponsored by the Sheffield Independent.
-Harold Blackburn offered joyrides on the first Type I and, accompanied by a young lady known as "Little Miss Independent", on 4 April he delivered the early edition of that paper to Chesterfield, some 16 mi (26 km) south.
+28 March to 4 April 1914 was Sheffield Aviation Week, sponsored by the Sheffield Independent.
+Harold Blackburn offered joyrides on the first Type I and, accompanied by a young lady promoted as "Little Miss Independent" (actress Mai Bacon), on 2 April he delivered the early edition of that paper to Chesterfield, some 16 mi (26 km) south.

 In June 1914 the aircraft was flying at Blackpool and on 22 July Harold Blackburn inaugurated the first scheduled service in Britain with flights every ½ hour between Leeds and Bradford.
 This machine and an early Avro 504 bought to form a circus were commandeered by the Government on the outbreak of war and only narrowly escaped destruction by fire in Harrogate, supposedly at the hands of German saboteurs.

 The second Type I was flown by Harold Blackburn through the winter of 1913–4.
 A trip from York to Leeds in fog, rain and gales brought out a crowd estimated at 10,000.
 This aircraft also featured at the Yorkshire Show that year, but was later written off in York.

 The Improved Type I was also commandeered by the Government at the start of the war, but having no military potential was sold to the Northern Aircraft Co. at Windermere, successors to the Lakes Flying Company as the Land/Sea monoplane.
 Large numbers of RNAS pilots experienced their initial seaplane training on this aircraft before it capsized on 1 April 1916.